ahmadjaara/my-notes/README.md

 the good developer seek for simplicity ,he show his intelligence by simplicity

->simplicity means a code that is easy to understand from others, its purpose to help people and its consistance
+>simplicity means a code that is easy to understand from others, its purpose to help people and its consistance .

-also, he have no proplem to ask for help when he stuck ,also he keep learning and not be bias for any tools he write comment and documentation: comment in order to show why he do this code not what his code mean,ducumentation to describe the full picture of his software to help other understande his work
+also, he have no proplem to ask for help when he stuck ,also he keep learning and not be bias for any tools , he write comment and documentation: comment in order to show why he do this code not what his code mean,ducumentation to describe the full picture of his software to help other understande his work .

-finally he try to divide the proplems and the projects he have to a small tasks and try to solve it task by task and he test each code after writting it
+finally,he try to divide the proplems and the projects he have to a small tasks and try to solve it task by task and he test each code after writting it .